-One cup of molasses or syrup. lasses until it is as stiff as can be stirred.
-Add two large tablespoonfuls of fresh, sweet lard, melted, and vet thoroughly with a soft cloth one cup boiling water, in which is slightly moist, then rub with a rag dissolved three teaspoonfuls baking soda.
-Flavor with spice or ginger to suit taste and bake in a slow oven in any desired form or pan.
-The collars will not be soiled in the back. addition of seeded raisins-a cupful-with spices makes it almost as good as fruit cake.
+This woman has bought as many tionary beds in one house, paying \$1 per pound, having, of course, first Now that Fashlon again advocates tested them.
+The beds weigh from stirred.
+Add two large tablespoonfuls of fresh, sweet lard, melted, and vet thoroughly with a soft cloth one cup boiling water, in which is slightly moist, then rub with a rag dissolved three teaspoonfuls baking saturated in pure alcohol.
+This soda.
+Flavor with spice or ginger done once a week regularly, will pre- to suit taste and bake in a slow oven vent the velvet from "crocking" and in any desired form or pan.
+The collars will not be soiled in the back. addition of seeded raisins a cupful-with spices makes it almost as good as fruit cake.